 Bennett earned B.A. in Biology from Boston University, and both a Master’s and Ph.D. from Cornell University in Environmental Toxicology.

-Dave is experienced in river conservation, solid waste management, brownfield remediation, and the gamut of federal, state, and local environmental laws and regulations.
+Dave is experienced in river conservation, solid waste management, brownfield remediation, and the gamut of environmental laws and regulations.

-Dave earned a B.S. in Biology from Marietta College, an M.S. in Forestry from University of Maine, and a J.D. from the University of Cincinnati College of Law.
-A native Cincinnatian, Dave practiced environmental law for 25 years with Cors & Bassett, LLC. and has served on the Boards of several environmental organizations.
+Dave earned a B.S. in Biology (Marietta College), an M.S. in Forestry (University of Maine), and a J.D. from the University of Cincinnati College of Law.
+Dave practiced environmental law for 25 years with Cors & Bassett, LLC. and has served on the Boards of several environmental organizations.

-Linda joins our team with a strong background in community and non-profit work.
-An optimist and a connector, Linda has worn many hats throughout her career in outreach, education and administrative roles.
-She served in the US Peace Corps (Ecuador ’89-91) as an agriculture extension volunteer working with small subsistence farmers in a rural Andean village and focused on projects involving soil conservation, erosion control, companion planting, seed selection, and small animal husbandry.
+Linda has a strong background in community and non-profit work.
+An optimist and a connector, Linda has worn many hats throughout her career.
+She served in the US Peace Corps (Ecuador ’89-91) as an agriculture extension volunteer in a rural Andean village working on soil conservation, erosion control, gardening, and small animal husbandry.

 Linda earned a B.F.A. in Fine Arts and an M.Ed in Curriculum & Instruction from the University of Cincinnati.

 Katie believes that environmental education can be a powerful tool to engage and empower youth and enhance academic learning.
 She is thrilled to be part of an organization with environmental and social justice and equity at its core.
 Katie works on environmental- and garden-based education, the Green Team youth employment program, and helps oversee the Mill Creek Citizen Water Quality Monitoring Program.
 She enjoys the day-to-day work of running a small non-profit, including communications, development, and financial management.